microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 If tasks and jobs are the "verbs", resources are the "nouns".

 Resources in Azure Pipelines provide three things:
-1. versioning, including locking to a specific version
+1. versioning: locking to a specific, immutable version
-2. triggering, the ability to perform work in response to a new version of a resource appearing
+2. triggering: the ability to perform work in response to a new version of a resource appearing
-3. traceability, seeing where a version of a resource came from and went to
+3. traceability: seeing where a version of a resource came from and went to

 These three properties support all of the following customer scenarios.